csev/dj4e/assn/paw_users.md

 DJango Users and Authentication
 ===============================

-In this assignment we will add  a few lines of code to demonstrate sessions.
+In this assignment we will add some non-admin users, and the code for them to log in and log out to the LocalLibrary application.
+Then we will add data model elements to represent book checkout and a screen so users can see the books that they have checked out.

 https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Authentication

+This is a more complex tutorial so allow plenty of time to work on this tutorial.

 * You will need an admin user for this assignment, if you hhave deleted the super user, and need to create another one, use the following commands in a console shell: